Hennns/Thesis/README.md

 Blue means more of good 0

-Green blinks means agents sucsessfully traded
+Green blinks means agents successfully traded

 Red means a trade was impossible